Michigan Foreclosure Laws and Procedures

 A foreclosure could result in serious consequences, like lower credit scores, a deficiency judgment (as discussed above), or tax consequences.

 For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.
+You can also learn more in Nolo's articles.

-If you have questions about Michigan's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
+If you have further questions about Michigan's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
 Talking to a HUD-approved housing counselor about different loss mitigation options is also a good idea.

 FACING FORECLOSURE ?